-1.5 Risks from depending on large clients
+1.5 The risk of depending on large client

 The Company received approximately 33% of total revenues from selling products to a local crude palm oil refinery that was a big customer during the past 3 years.
 So the Company may risk if losing the large clients may affect the Company's performance and financial position.